 If you’re working on a book, and writing too little, it’s time to enter Finishing School.

 We struggle separately, alone with the pitfalls.
-Learn to finish, without judgement or even reading each other’s work, at Finishing School.
+Learn to finish, without judgment or even reading each other’s work, at Finishing School.
 We gather and make schedules for the week to come, getting specific about what we’ll do.
 Details help.
-We meet on a call, or a Zoom, because it’s personal work.
+We meet over Zoom, with one week in person.
+It's personal work.
 We share our experiences about how the week went, and our intentions for the week to come.

-We meet weekly and share how our plans worked.
-We plan and propose again, meet again, share about our efforts, and learn effective processes.
+We gather weekly and share how our plans worked.
+We plan and propose again, meet again, talk about our efforts, and support each other as we learn effective processes.
 It takes about three weeks to acquire any good habit.
-At the end of the final week we come back together to show off what we’ve done.
+At the end of the final week, we come back together to show off what we’ve done.

 It’s all powered by practices of my training from Amherst Writers & Artists, the method that drives the Workshop.
 Get that writing project finished, polished, and published.
 Rely upon accountability without judgment, propelled by support.